bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 79°
-- Breezy and Partly Cloudy
+- Drizzle and Breezy
-- 39% humidity
+- 40% humidity
-- 16 mph wind
+- 15 mph wind
-- 60% cloud cover
+- 66% cloud cover
 - 53 AQI 🟨
 - 0.01 inches of rain expected in the next 48 hours